 Elastic Chewing Gum Pop at a New Stage

-Art is constantly evolving into new areas, like computer games.
-Thus, the audiovisual field is as explored today as the white canvas was in the 1950s.
-What remains is to create art that stimulates other senses; smell, taste and feel.
+Art is constantly evolving into new areas.
+What remains is to make art that stimulates other senses than eyes and ears; smell, taste and feel.
 These three senses unite in the mouth, a very complex and over 600 million years old organ.
 Elastic chewing gum is conceptual art for oral stimulation.
 In terms of art history, the products relate to sculptures of elastic material that many contemporary artists work with.
 Plastic chewing gum became a part of popular culture.
 Elastic Chewing Gum is more of contemporary pop art.
 The vision is to become somewhat of a pop star on the oral stage.

 Why Elastic Chewing Gum Arose